Naomi Shihab Nye

 Writer, Anthologist, and Educator

 Naomi Shihab Nye describes herself as a “wandering poet.”
-She has spent 37 years traveling the country and the world to lead writing workshops and inspiring students of all ages.
+She has spent 40 years traveling the country and the world to lead writing workshops and inspiring students of all ages.
 Nye was born to a Palestinian father and an American mother and grew up in St. Louis, Jerusalem, and San Antonio.
-Drawing on her Palestinian-American heritage, the cultural diversity of her home in Texas, and her experiences traveling in Asia, Europe, Canada, Mexico, Central and South America and the Middle East, Nye uses her writing to attest to our shared humanity.
+Drawing on her Palestinian-American heritage, the cultural diversity of her home in Texas, and her experiences traveling in Asia, Europe, Canada, Mexico, and the Middle East, Nye uses her writing to attest to our shared humanity.

 Naomi Shihab Nye is the author and/or editor of more than 30 volumes.
 Her books of poetry include 19 Varieties of Gazelle: Poems of the Middle East , A Maze Me: Poems for Girls, Red Suitcase, Words Under the Words, Fuel, and You & Yours (a best-selling poetry book of 2006).
 She is also the author of Mint Snowball, Never in a Hurry, I’ll Ask You Three Times, Are you Okay?
-Tales of Driving and Being Driven (essays); Habibi and Going Going (novels for young readers); and Baby Radar and Sitti's Secrets (picture books).
-Other works include eight prize-winning poetry anthologies for young readers, including Time You Let Me In, This Same Sky, The Space Between Our Footsteps: Poems & Paintings from the Middle East, and What Have You Lost?
+Tales of Driving and Being Driven (essays); Habibi and Going Going (novels for young readers); Baby Radar and Sitti's Secrets (picture books) and There Is No Long Distance Now (a collection of very short stories).
+Other works include several prize-winning poetry anthologies for young readers, including Time You Let Me In, This Same Sky, The Space Between Our Footsteps: Poems & Paintings from the Middle East, What Have You Lost?, and Transfer.
 Her collection of poems for young adults entitled Honeybee won the 2008 Arab American Book Award in the Children’s/Young Adult category.
-Fall of 2011 saw the publication of two new books, There Is No Long Distance Now (a collection of very short stories) and Transfer (poems).
+Her new novel for children, The Turtle of Oman, was chosen both a Best Book of 2014 by The Horn Book and a 2015 Notable Children's Book by the American Library Association.

 "In the current literary scene, one of the most heartening influences is the work of Naomi Shihab Nye.
 Her poems combine transcendent liveliness and sparkle along with warmth and human insight.
 She is a champion of the literature of encouragement and heart.
 Reading her work enhances life."— William Stafford